Jeffrey Springs

-Jeffrey Scott Springs (born September 20, 1992) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
-He previously played for the Texas Rangers and Boston Red Sox.
+Jeffrey Scott Springs (born September 20, 1992) is an American professional baseball pitcher for the Athletics of Major League Baseball (MLB).
+He has previously played in MLB for the Texas Rangers, Boston Red Sox, and Tampa Bay Rays.

 Career

 Springs attended South Point High School in Belmont, North Carolina.
+While at South Point, he helped lead the baseball team to the 2011 North Carolina 3A state title, and was also named MVP of the 3A championship series.
 He attended Appalachian State University, pursuing a degree in management and played college baseball for the Mountaineers for four years (2012–2015).
 Springs was drafted by the Texas Rangers in the 30th round of the 2015 MLB Draft and signed with them for a $1,000 signing bonus.

 Texas Rangers

 After signing, Springs split the season between the Spokane Indians and Hickory Crawdads.
 He posted a combined 2–2 record with a 2.61 ERA in 31 innings.
 He split the 2016 season between two levels, with the Hickory Crawdads going 1–1 with a 1.16 ERA in 18 games and struggling in a promotion to the High Desert Mavericks, going 2–2 with a 5.36 ERA in 13 games (9 starts}.
 Springs spent 2017 with the Down East Wood Ducks, going 2–8 with a 3.69 ERA with 146 strikeouts in 112 1/3 innings in 31 games (17 starts).
 Springs opened the 2018 season with the Frisco RoughRiders of the Texas League, producing a 3–2 record with a 4.82 ERA in 37 1/3 innings.
 Springs was promoted to the Round Rock Express of the Pacific Coast League, producing a 1–2 record with a 2.79 ERA in 19.1 innings.

-Springs was promoted to the major leagues for the first time on July 31, 2018 and made his major league debut that night, striking out A.J.
+Springs was promoted to the major leagues for the first time on July 31, 2018, and made his major league debut that night, striking out A.J.
 Pollock for his first major league strikeout.
 Springs finished his rookie season after producing a 1–1 record with a 3.38 ERA in 32 major league innings.
 In 2019, Springs made the Rangers opening day roster.
 Springs missed close to two months due to left biceps tendinitis.
 He finished the 2019 season going 4–1 with a 6.40 ERA over 32 1/3 innings for Texas.

 On December 2, 2019, Springs was designated for assignment.
 On December 13, Springs re-signed with Texas on a one-year major league contract.